mk270/whitakers-words/programme.md

     DO_COMPOUNDS_HELP
-       This option instructs the program to look ahead for the verb TO_BE (or iri) when it finds a verb participle, with the expectation of finding a compound perfect tense or periphastic.
+       This option instructs the program to look ahead for the verb TO_BE (or iri) when it finds a verb participle, with the expectation of finding a compound perfect tense or periphrastic.
 This option can also be a trimming of the output, in that VPAR that do not fit (not NOM) will be excluded, possible interpretations are lost.
 Default choice is Y(es).
        This processing is turned off with the choice of N(o).